Aquses/IoT-humidity-temperature-project/README.md

 Access-Control-Max-Age: 1800
 X-Request-Id: 6083e79d-2c9a-45aa-bcbd-2eb701e8d707
 ```
+The output shows that the device successfully read temperature and humidity data, with readings of 22 degrees Celsius and 38% humidity, respectively.
+The HTTP response from the server indicates a successful request, with a status line of HTTP/1.1 200 b'OK', confirming that the data was received and processed correctly.
+The response includes a timestamp (Fri, 14 Jun 2024 20:07:24 GMT), indicating when the server processed the request.
+The content type of the response is text/plain; charset=utf-8, and the content length is 2 bytes.
+The server specifies that the connection will be closed after delivering the response.
+Caching directives indicate that the response is private, should not be cached by shared caches, and must be revalidated immediately (max-age=0, private, must-revalidate).
+Additionally, the server allows access from any origin (Access-Control-Allow-Origin: *) and provides a caching duration for preflight requests (Access-Control-Max-Age: 1800).
+An X-Request-Id is also included (6083e79d-2c9a-45aa-bcbd-2eb701e8d707) for tracking and debugging purposes.
+Overall, the response confirms the successful logging of sensor data to the ThingSpeak server.

 # Transmitting the data / connectivity
 I opted to send data at hourly intervals to monitor the humidity levels in my room.
 This frequency is ideal for determining if the environment is too dry.